openstack-archive/fuel-docs/pages/operations/troubleshoot/9105-crm-resources.rst

   ….
   Online: [ ctrl3 ]

-You can troubleshoot this by checking corosync connectivity between nodes.
+You can troubleshoot this by checking connectivity between nodes.
-There are several points:
+Look for the following:

-1) Multicast should be enabled in the network, IP address configured as multicast should not be filtered.
-The mcast port, a single udp port should be accepted on the management network among all controllers
+#.
+Multicast should be enabled in the network
+   and the IP address configured as multicast should not be filtered.
+   The mcast port, a single UDP port, should be accepted on the management network between all controllers.

-2) Corosync should start after network interfaces are activated.
+#.
+Corosync should start after the network interfaces are activated.

-3) `bindnetaddr` should be located in the management network or at least in the same multicast reachable segment
+#. `bindnetaddr` should be located in the management network
+   or at least in the same multicast reachable segment.

-You can check this in output of ``ip maddr show``:
+You can check this in the output of ``ip maddr show``:

 .. code-block:: none
    :emphasize-lines: 1,8